How to Create Volumetric Lighting in After Effects

 default lens flaredefault lens flaredefault lens flare

 We will need to make some adjustments to this.
-So let’s start by moving the lens flare to where the light will be coming from.
+So let’s start by the lens flare to where the light will be coming from.

 move lens flaremove lens flaremove lens flare